AmaneKai/Convenience-Store/README.md

 ## Getting Started

 ### Prerequisites
-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 17 or higher
 - Java compiler (`javac`) and runtime (`java`) available in command line
-- JavaFX library (for GUI implementation)
+- Swing library (included with JDK)
-- Gradle 7.0+ (optional, for easier building)
+- Gradle 9.2+ (included via wrapper)

 ### Installation
 1. Clone or extract the project files
 2. Navigate to the project directory
 3. Ensure all source files are present in the correct package structure
-4. Include JavaFX libraries if not bundled with JDK
+4. Swing libraries are included with JDK (no additional setup needed)

 ## Building and Running